MoNo258/CodersLab_WAR_SFE_S_149_ScrumLab-repo/readme.md

 Avaliable commends for you to type in console:

 `gulp` - this will run gulp in browserSync mode, that means gulp will start serwer on your `localhost` and refresh it for you everytime you change `scss`, `js` or `html` file.
 Using this command will do all the work for you :) Gulp runs in watch mode, that will compiles your `main.scss` into `css/main.css` & auto-inject into browsers.
+ To see proper page result you must copy `development/images` into `dist/images`.

 ## Folder Structure